The round bale hay experiment – Part 2

 A month ago I wrote about experimenting with a round bale of hay in the pasture during the cold season and here’s an update on how that’s going for us.
 Although our horses almost entirely ignored the round bale when the weather was warm, they’ve shown great interest in it once the weather cooled and the green grasses died off for the winter.
-In fact I’m starting to think we should have purchased a few more round bales.
-Not only was the price a good deal ($20 for 1,000 pounds of fresh cut hay!), I’m starting to thing the horses really need the supplemental forage until spring.
+In fact, I’m starting to think we should have purchased a few more round bales.
+Not only was the price a good deal ($20 for 1,000 pounds of fresh-cut hay!), I’m starting to think the horses really need the supplemental forage until spring.
 Almost every day now I see at least one horse rear sticking out beside the tree where the round bale rests.
 The horses don’t seem to like to outer layer which is no doubt moist from all the rain we’ve been having but the chewy center must be delicious, as they’ve managed to carve the middle section of the round bale out (see picture).
 So I’d say the “experiment” is going quite well.
 Armed with this information, I’ll probably look for some more round bales, though the prices have almost certainly gone up since I bought this one.
 If I’m successful in acquiring a few more, I’m going to place them in the old barn to keep the moisture down this time.

 I need to point out that the brush you see on the left of that picture isn’t normally there.
 A nearby tree split during a storm and has since been trimmed.
 We try to correct fallen trees and other hazards as quickly as possible for the safety of the horses.

 The round bale hay experiment – Part 1